Thomson scattering: Examples

-Thomson scattering around the Sun visualizes the trajectory of charged particles in visible light.
+Solar K-corona observed during a solar eclipse; see for similar images.

 The cosmic microwave background contains a small linearly polarized component attributed to Thomson scattering.
 That polarized component mapping out the so-called E-modes was first detected by DASI in 2002.

 The solar K-corona is the result of the Thomson scattering of solar radiation from solar coronal electrons.
 The ESA and NASA SOHO mission and the NASA STEREO mission generate three-dimensional images of the electron density around the Sun by measuring this K-corona from three separate satellites.

 In tokamaks, corona of ICF targets and other experimental fusion devices, the electron temperatures and densities in the plasma can be measured with high accuracy by detecting the effect of Thomson scattering of a high-intensity laser beam.
 An upgraded Thomson scattering system in the Wendelstein 7-X stellarator uses Nd:YAG lasers to emit multiple pulses in quick succession.
 The intervals within each burst can range from 2 ms to 33.3 ms, permitting up to twelve consecutive measurements.
 Synchronization with plasma events is made possible by a newly added trigger system that facilitates real-time analysis of transient plasma events.

 In the Sunyaev–Zeldovich effect, where the photon energy is much less than the electron rest mass, the inverse-Compton scattering can be approximated as Thomson scattering in the rest frame of the electron.

 Models for X-ray crystallography are based on Thomson scattering.